-- Records of hospitalized cases should be stored in the hospitalization facilities. - Medications and other materials used in the care of hospitalized cases should be stored in the medication storage, shelves at the hospitalized room, or in the boxes for respective patients.
-All medication and material for a case should be clearly identified.
+Records of hospitalized cases should be stored in the hospitalization facilities.

+Medications and other materials used in the care of hospitalized cases should be stored in the medication storage, shelves in the room, or the boxes for respective patients.
+All medication and materials for a case should be elearly identified.